rarepng/rview2/README.md

 ## compiling
 - install/make sure vulkan sdk is installed and make sure VULKAN_SDK is set and glslc is under VULKAN_SDK/Bin/
 - build GameNetworkingSockets and place the library in lib directory
+- make sure resources are in resources directory
 - clone recursively or run ```git submodule --init --update``` to install the dependancy submodules
 - if on windows place {GameNetworkingSockets.dll, libcrypto-3-x64.dll,libprotobuf.dll } next to exe
 - if on linux make sure openssl, protobuf and gamenetworkingsockets are installed and/or their shared libraries are in lib path, you can run `ldconfig` after installation